-During the year, management and performance fees totalling \$516,646 (excluding GST) were pre-paid to Glennon Capital Pty Ltd. The amounts were paid under a Management Agreement entered into in December 2016 which is to run for 5 years to December 2021. \$433,316 was pre-paid by Excelsior Capital Limited which includes \$133,328 relating to the year ended 2020, \$199,992 for the year ended 2021 and a final amount of \$99,996 for year ended 2022.
-Excelsior Asset Management Pty Ltd also paid \$83,330, to Glennon Capital Pty Ltd for the period July 2019 to October 2019, of which M.X.
+During the year, no additional management or performance fees were paid to Glennon Capital Pty Ltd (GC) of which M.X Glennon was a director, controlling shareholder of GC and former KMP of Excelsior Capital Limited.
+During the prior year ended 30 June 2020, management and performance fees totalling \$516,646 (excluding GST) were pre-paid to Glennon Capital Pty Ltd. The amounts were paid under a Management Agreement entered into in December 2016 which is to run for 5 years to December 2021. \$433,316 was pre-paid by Excelsior Capital Limited which includes \$133,328 relating to the year ended 2020, \$199,992 for the year ended 2021 and a final amount of \$99,996 for year ended 2022.

+Excelsior Asset Management Pty Ltd also paid \$83,330 in the prior year, to Glennon Capital Pty Ltd for the period July 2019 to October 2019, of which M.X.
 Glennon was a director and controlling shareholder.
+No additional amounts were paid by Excelsior Asset Management Pty Ltd during the current year ended 30 June 2021 and the Company has now been deregistered in May 2021 with the ASIC.